 Office Supplies and Expenses - What you May Deduct

-You may deduct the cost of office supplies and materials you have used during the year.
+You may deduct 100 percent of the cost of office supplies and materials you have used during the year.
 You may also deduct the cost of stamps and postage charges and postage used in postage meters during the year.
 To deduct office supplies on your business tax return, you must meet all of these IRS rules: